 Fish oil or algae oil for muscles and skin?

 Fish oil contains Omega-3 fats through eating the plankton and microalgae.
 When we consume the fish that have consumed the plankton with microalgae then we are provided with the beneficial Omega 3 fats.

 When we directly consume the algae in oil form we are getting an abundance of these healthy fats.
-Also, since algae oil sources are lower on the food chain than fish oil, algae have no toxins, such as heavy metals.
+Also, since algae oil sources are lower on the food chain than fish oil, algae have fewer to no toxins, such as heavy metals.

 Algae oil is rich in vitamins, minerals, and phytochemicals.
 Algae oil improves skin elasticity so it’s becoming the go-to for anti-aging skincare regimes, and effectively used by athletes for enhanced muscle recovery.